Candidate Resources

 Commitment to a Fossil Free Future.

-Any candidate that is serious about the climate crisis needs to articulate the need to completely end fossil fuel use.
-Having a municipally-adopted emissions reduction commitment — and ideally an action plan, framework, and ongoing monitoring to track progress towards that goal — is helpful towards enacting bold climate policies to keep the community on track.
+Any candidate who is serious about the climate crisis needs to articulate the need to completely end fossil fuel use.
+Having a municipally-adopted emissions reduction commitment — and ideally an action plan, framework, and ongoing monitoring to track progress towards that goal — is helpful in enacting bold climate policies to keep the community on track.

 • Intermediate reduction commitments (e.g. 30% reduction below 2005 levels by 2025)